abumusasakib/fox-puzzle-game/README.md

 ### `fox_puzzle_game_random.py`

 This script allows players to automatically place tiles on the grid in a randomized order.
 The grid is updated after each move, and the game will check for invalid patterns that would create "FOX" or "XOF".

+### `fox_puzzle_game_random_anywhere.py`

+This script allows players to place random tiles on the grid anywhere on the board.
+The game will check for invalid patterns that would create "FOX" or "XOF", and if so then the game is over and the board is shuffled.

 ### `solver_and_analyzer/`